rawsay/integrations-extras/akamai_datastream_2/README.md

 Akamai DataStream 2 captures performance and security logs for your delivery properties.
 This integration streams the data in near real-time to Datadog for complete monitoring.

+Datadog’s integration with Akamai Datastream 2 enables you to gain insights into the health and performance of your CDN by providing visibility into performance indicators such as request traffic, HTTP response codes, and more.

+The integration comes with OOTB dashboards that allow you to:
+- Centralize logs and metrics together within a single view.
+- Visualize Datastream 2 logs through the Logs Explorer.
+- Quickly spot performance issues, including latencies, and cache hits and misses.

 ## Setup

 ### Installation